 Abstract

-This document defines common test conditions and software reference configurations to be used in the development of HEVC screen content coding (SCC) extension conducted between the 20th and the 21st JCT-VC meetings.
-These common test conditions are also recommended for use in technical contributions to the 21st JCT-VC meeting, if applicable.
+This document defines common test conditions and software reference configurations to be used in the coding experiments relating to the HEVC screen content coding (SCC) extension conducted between the 24th and the 25th JCT-VC meetings.
+These common test conditions are also recommended for general use in SCC-related technical contributions to the 25th JCT-VC meeting, if applicable.

 Introduction